Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 Central to the root to stem movement is the massive issue of food waste in the world today.

-It's estimated that 20% of the food we purchase is wasted, for The States this figure is doubled.
+It's estimated that 35% of the average household bin is food waste, for The States this figure is doubled.
 The sheer volume of this is disturbing, especially when you consider the fact that 2 million people rely on food relief in Australia each year.

 However, it's also important to envisage the decomposing vegetables en masse, producing huge amounts of methane gas, which, over a five-year period, traps 100 times the amount of heat in the atmosphere than c02.